DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 448: "ALL the best artists are masochists! ![devicatCCB](https://static-cdn.jtvnw.net/emoticons/v1/1291599/1.0) ." -LadyDreamTV (11-Jul-18)
 * 449: "I was going to stream today, but you exist." -a_tiny_little_cat (11-Jul-18)
 * 450: "I'm missing something terribly important!
 I'm missing skin!!" -DeviCat (11-Jul-18)
+* 451: "Okay green.
+Okay green.
+Where art thou?" -DeviCat (12-Jul-18)
-* <missing quotes 451-452, please ask CCB for them>
+* <missing quote 452, ask CCB for it please>
 * 453: "My eyes are real ![devicatSPOOK](https://static-cdn.jtvnw.net/emoticons/v1/1291574/1.0) ." -DeviCat (14-Jul-18)
 * <missing quotes 454-457, please ask CCB for them>
 * 458: "I'm glad it turned into a caramel sauce and not, you know, a desert animal." -DeviCat (18-Jul-18)